nitya-nepal/vedanasoft.com/src/pages/index.md

   sense, that will reduce your effort.
 As simple as that.
 We thrive to give our works easy yet artistic interface, pleasing feel to go through and use.
 coverimage2: /img/feature-bg.jpg
-h2Section2: WE BELIEVE IN GREAT IDE
+h2Section2: WE BELIEVE IN WORKING TOGETHER
 pSubtitleSection2: >
   Maecenas faucibus mollis interdum.
 Morbi leo risus, porta ac consectetur ac, vestibulum at eros.
 Fusce dapibus, tellus ac cursus commodo, tortor mauris